Northern Cyprus at a Crossroads: Can Erhürman Redefine the Island’s Future?

 Political Context and Internal Tensions Within the TRNC

 However, this could prove to be a near-impossible mission, as the TRNC remains deeply economically and institutionally tied to Turkey—through currency, loans, infrastructure, energy, and the public sector.
-The economy has been severely affected by the depreciation of the Turkish lira, high inflation, and rising living costs, further widening social inequalities.
+The economy has been severely affected by the depreciation of the Turkish lira, high inflation, and rising living costs, which have further widened social inequalities.
 It is estimated that roughly a quarter of the TRNC’s total expenditures are directly covered by Ankara’s financial aid, leaving local authorities with very limited room for independent decision-making.

 The Role of Turkey, the EU, and the International Context